Not sure how to structure your Go web application?

 Take a look!

-When you're building a web application there's probably some shared functionality that you want to run for many (or even all) HTTP requests.
-You might want to log every request, gzip every response, or check a cache before doing some expensive processing.
+When you're building a web application, there's probably some shared functionality that you want to run for many (or even all) HTTP requests.
+You might want to log every request, gzip every response, or check that a user is authenticated before sending them any content.

-One way of organising this shared functionality is to set it up as middleware — self-contained code which independently acts on a request before or after your normal application handlers.
-In Go a common place to use middleware is between a router (such as http.ServeMux) and your application handlers, so that the flow of control for a HTTP request looks like:
+One way of organizing this shared functionality is to set it up as middleware — essentially a self-contained block of code that independently acts on a request, before or after your normal application handlers.

 func messageHandler(message string) http.Handler {